palaseus/gillean/README.md

 - Blockchain community for the innovative consensus and scaling solutions
 - Open source contributors who have made this project possible

----

-**Gillean Blockchain v2.0.0** - Building the future of decentralized applications with privacy, scalability, and interoperability at its core.